kesla/node-snappy/readme.md

 Check is input is a valid compressed `Buffer`.

 The `callback` function will be called with a single `error` if the operation failed for any reason and the second argument will be `true` if input is a valid snappy compressed Buffer, `false` otherwise.

+### stream

+For a streaming interface to snappy, please take a look at [snappy-stream](https://www.npmjs.org/package/snappy-stream)

 ## Benchmark